krathul/krathul.github.io/content/about.md

 have remained with me, and I tend to use them for my projects like C, C++, Rust, Go and Python.

-I also work on open source contributions primarily in the KDE community (though not so active at the moment) where I have worked on [KDE Frameworks(KF6)](https://develop.kde.org/products/frameworks/) and [Okular(Document Viewer)](https://okular.kde.org/en-gb/).
+I also work on open source projects primarily in the KDE community (though not so active at the moment) where I have worked on [KDE Frameworks(KF6)](https://develop.kde.org/products/frameworks/) and [Okular(Document Viewer)](https://okular.kde.org/en-gb/).

-Apart from that, I love playing football, watching movies (a lot), reading books, and travelling.
+Apart from that, I love playing football, watching movies (a lot), playing video games, reading books, and travelling.